 The DROP interest rate is certified each year by the Retirement System’s actuary, based on the geometric average of the most recent five years of investment returns for fiscal years ending September 30th.
 Each year a new investment rate of return enters the five year average, and the oldest rate drops out.

-Yes, the DROP interest is compounded monthly.
+Yes, the DROP interest is compounded monthly to yield the actuarially computed rate.

 Your DROP account deposits and credited interest will not be reduced in the event of a negative DROP interest rate, but will be treated as if the interest rate were zero in that calendar year.